susom/redcap-em-clinical-data-conduit/README.md

 4. On the popup screen "Available Modules": Click the green "Enable" button for Duster

 ### Required System-Level Configuration
+#### Allowlist
+To prevent DUSTER from being visible to a broader userbase, users can only see DUSTER as an option when creating a new project if they in the allowlist.
+For a user to be part of the allowlist, their REDCap username (i.e., SUNet) must be entered in this setting.

 #### STARR-API Metadata Webservice URL
 Until DUSTER's STARR-API backend goes into production, this URL should point to your local STARR-API deployment's endpoint for getting DUSTER's metadata.
 The URL pathname is `/duster/api/v1/metadata`.